 Master of Education (M.Ed.) in Educational Leadership and Policy

 The Master of Education (M.Ed.) in Educational Leadership and Policy prepares graduates to assume leadership roles both within schools and within the greater community.
-Prospective applicants are diverse; they include educators, policymakers, religious officials, community-based organizers, and professionals seeking to make meaningful changes in the field of education.
-Often, applicants have a background in teaching and aspire to expand their leadership beyond the classroom.
-While teachers work directly with students, educational leaders work to determine the systems serving students.
+While teachers work directly with students, educational leaders work to improve the systems serving students, their families, and communities.

 With an emphasis on discernment and critical reflection, we aim to educate the whole person to live a life of meaning and purpose.

 Graduates will inform organizational cultures and processes by drawing on social-justice values and leadership strategies to boldly improve equitable opportunities for traditionally marginalized students.